ProgrammingPoetry/Test-Case-Generator/README.md

 # Test-Case-Generator
 Test Case Generator is a tool which helps in generating test cases for several competitive programming problems.
 Nowadays the data-set for test cases are being generated manually by the problem setters.
 This project attempts to automate the generation of test cases and thereby saving time for the problem setter.
-This is our Final-Year Major-Project.
+This is our Final-Year Mini-Project.

 <h2>Features</h2>
 <ul>